As Scotland's representatives for rabbit welfare, we strive to improve the lives of rabbits across Scotland through our education and welfare work.

 Ban All Baby Bunny Ads is a campaign for a ban on the breeding and selling of rabbits in the UK.
 They also promote the highest welfare standards, recommend adoption and support ethical rescue centres.
 We are proud to be recognised as one of the Ethical Rescues who work with and are recommended by them.

-We are always keen to work with other like-minded organisations so feel free to send us an email at [email protected] to work with us or connect with us.
+We are always happy to work with other like-minded organisations so please do reach out and send us an email to work or connect with us.
 We are happy to engage with the press and encourage media coverage on all aspects of rabbit welfare.

 If you would like us to attend an event/nursery/school/university/community to host one of our education programmes please get in touch and we can organise this with our education team.

 Our veterinary programme allows aspiring rabbit vets and nurses who are interested in learning the latest in rabbit medicine or getting more hands on experience to come and have clinical experience with us at our centre.
+We are proud to be Scotland's only rabbit rescue to have a dedicated onsite vet clinic, staff vet and surgical suite.
 We offer both husbandry and clinical EMS placements for university students.